-Mulberry Cultivation
+1. Mulberry Cultivation

-Hard jobs like land digging, furrowing and ridging, ploughing, pruning, carrying heavy loads are generally carried out by men, while other jobs in mulberry cultivation management like preparation of cuttings, planting them in the nursery or into the field, application of Farm Yard Manure (FYM) and chemical fertilizers, irrigation etc. are shared along with men.
+Hard jobs like land digging, furrowing and ridging, ploughing, pruning, and carrying heavy loads are generally carried out by men, while other jobs in mulberry cultivation management like preparation of cuttings, planting them in the nursery or into the field, application of Farm Yard Manure (FYM) and chemical fertilizers, irrigation etc. are shared along with men.
 However, activities like weeding, harvesting of leafs and their transportation are almost exclusively carried out by women.
-It is here that in addition to their own family labour, landless family labourers are also employed in peak periods of work.
-In mulberry cultivation during establishment year participation of Rural women almost 100% in weeding and 91% in leaf harvest (Table 1/A).
-But incase of operation like deep digging and irrigation of mulberry participation of rural women just only 20% and 29% respectively (Table 1/A and B).
-Almost same trend was observed from second Year onwards (Table 2/A) where almost 77% activities were done by rural women only.
+In addition to their own family labour, landless family labourers are also employed in peak periods of the work.
+In mulberry cultivation during the establishment year, participation of rural women was almost 100% in weeding and 91% in leaf harvest (Table 1/A).
+But in case of operation like deep digging and irrigation of mulberry participation, the rural women constitutes only 20% and 29% respectively (Table 1/A&B).
+Almost the same trend was observed from the second Year onwards (Table2/A) where almost 77 % activities were done by rural women only.

-Silkworm rearing
+2. Silkworm rearing

-In small scale operations, silkworm rearing is entirely taken care of by family labour alone.
-In general, women in the house, while attending to household activities, also look after silkworm rearing activities like leaf chopping, bed cleaning, feeding the silkworms, maintenance of hygiene, picking the ripe worms and placing them on montages and so on.
-Men generally share the works during the peak periods of silkworm rearing such as during the fifth instar, picking the ripe worms and mounting when there is heavy work which is difficult for women alone to manage.
-These activities generate employment of about 325 man days out of which women's share is around 195 accounting for about 60 percent [Table 1 (Part II/B and Table 2 (Part II/C)].
+In small scale operations, silkworm rearing is entirely taken care of by the family labour alone.
+In general, women in the house, while attending to household activities also look after silkworm rearing activities like leaf chopping, bed cleaning, feeding the silkworms, maintenance of hygiene, picking the ripe worms and placing them on montages and so on.
+Men generally share the works during the peak periods of silkworm rearing such as during the fifth instar, picking the ripe worms and mounting when there is heavy work which is difficult for women to manage by themselves.
+These activities generate employment of about 325 man days out of which women's share is around 195 accounting for about 60 percent [Table1 (Part II/B and Table 2 (PartII/C)].

-Cocoon marketing
+3. Cocoon marketing

-Though women are constantly involved upto production of cocoons and harvesting them, it has been exclusive prerogative of men in the family to transport the cocoons to market, sell them and collect the money.
+Though women are constantly involved in production of cocoons and harvesting them, it has been an exclusive prerogative of men in the family to transport the cocoons to market, sell them and collect the money.
 Finally, women have always been excluded from this activity due to traditional social customs.
 However, recently some rural women are also found accompanying men to the markets.

-Post-Cocoon process
+4. Post-Cocoon process

-In Post Cocoon Processes it was found that participation of Rural women was almost 58-59% (Table 1/D and Table 2/C).
+In Post Cocoon Processes it was found that participation of rural women was almost 58-59% (Table 1/D and Table 2/C).
 Among the post cocoon processes, the reeling of silk is to a large extent done as a family cottage industry using traditional crude charkas where the women or the landless non-farm families are mostly involved in producing the raw silk that has good demand in the internal market.
 Children and men are also involved.
 Improved cottage basins organized by private entrepreneurs produce relatively better cottage raw silk where mostly landless women labourers are employed in addition to child labour.
-Present study reveals that during first year in one acre of mulberry land approximately 300 kg cocoons are harvested from three rearings from which around 30 kg silks are produced keeping renditta 10 kg.
-In complete Post Cocoon process almost 317 mandays are required of which share of women are around 59% (Table 1, Part-III/D).
-From second year onwards in one acre of mulberry land approximately 500 kg cocoons are harvested from three rearings from which around 50 kg silks are produced keeping renditta 10 kg.
-In complete Post Cocoon process almost 527 mandays are required of which share of women are around 58% (Table 2, Part-III/C).
+The [resent study reveals that during the first year in one acre of mulberry land approximately 300 kg cocoons are harvested from three rearings from which around 30 kg silks are produced keeping renditta 10 kg.
+In complete Post Cocoon process, almost 317 mandays are required of which the share of women is around 59% (Table 1, Part-III/D).
+From the second year onwards in one acre of mulberry land approximately 500 kg cocoons are harvested from three rearings from which around 50 kg silks are produced keeping renditta 10 kg.
+In complete Post Cocoon process almost 527 mandays are required of which the share of women is around 58% (Table 2, Part-III/C).